 Loaded Potato Style:

-Top with crunchy bacon bits, shredded cheddar and a dollop of sour cream for a loaded potato vibe.
+If you’re feeling extra, dress it with crunchy bacon bits, shredded cheddar and a dollop of sour cream for that loaded potato effect.

 Gluten-Free Friendly:

-Use cornstarch or a gluten-free thickeners to keep this recipe 100% gluten-free.
-Check broth and frozen veggie mix for hidden gluten.
+Comments: In this recipe, use cornstarch or 100 percent gluten-free thickeners.
+Double-check that your broth and frozen veggie mix for hidden gluten.

 Conclusion: